dhananjaynaldurgkar/DJ-MyDFIR/README.md

 Welcome to my GitHub!

 I’m a cybersecurity specialist, consultant, and certified trainer with nearly 20 years of experience securing digital infrastructure and mentoring future cybersecurity leaders.
 I currently serve as a Senior Consultant at Coforge Technologies, overseeing security operations across multiple countries and driving security transformation initiatives.

 ---

 ## 🛡️ About Me

-- 🔐 **Cybersecurity Leader** | Specializing in SOC operations, vulnerability management, NIST & ISO 27001 alignment, and cloud/on-prem security.
+- 🔐 Cybersecurity Leader | Specializing in SOC operations, vulnerability management, NIST & ISO 27001 alignment, and cloud/on-prem security.
-- 🌏 **Global Mentor** | Founder of [CybersecurityCareer.Academy](https://cybersecuritycareer.academy/), where I’ve trained over **15,000 students** in **160+ countries**.
+- 🌏 Global Mentor | Founder of [CybersecurityCareer.Academy](https://cybersecuritycareer.academy/), where I’ve trained over 15,000 students in 160+ countries.
-- 🧠 **Certified Expert** | CISSP, CISM, PMP, CEH, Security+, ITIL, ISO-LA, RHCSA, and more.
+- 🧠 Certified Expert | CISSP, CISM, PMP, CEH, Security+, ITIL, ISO-LA, RHCSA, and more.
-- 💬 **Passionate Educator** | Known for mentoring with heart—my students' growth and appreciation constantly fuel my passion for teaching.
+- 💬 Passionate Educator | Known for mentoring with heart—my students' growth and appreciation constantly fuel my passion for teaching.

 ---